artcoder/anntt/code_tutorial/README.md

-This folder has code used to learn how to use the libraries.
+This folder has code that is good for learning how to use the Keras library.